getimad/shahid-down/README.md

 ## Introduction

-ShahidDown is a **WPF** desktop application that allows you to download episodes of anime.
+ShahidDown is a **WPF** desktop application that allows you to download episodes of anime with Arabic subtitles.

+### Note

+- *English Subtitles will be added soon.*

 ## Installation